callstacking/callstacking-rails/README.md

 # Checkpoint::Rails

-Checkpoint Rails is a rolling, checkpoint debugger for Rails.
+Callstacking is a rolling, checkpoint debugger for Rails.
 It records all of the critical method calls within your app, along with their important context (param/argument/return/local variable values).

 You no longer need to debug with `binding.pry` or `puts` statements, as the entire callstack for a given request is captured.